leeyazhou/leeyazhou/README.md

-# Hi nerds, I'm leeyazhou.
+# Hi there, I'm leeyazhou.

 Wish you have a nice day.